Updated:

 Since the beginning of 20th century, the majority of the government’s resource and focus allocation has primarily centered on preparedness.
 After all, preparing for an upcoming enemy attack was often the only choice and a relatively efficient strategy to ensure a quick response to a military emergency.
 The global environment has changed since then, which led to politicize intrigue that often denied blunt military action and opted for long-term schemes for fighting other nations.
 Moreover, after the failure to respond to natural disasters, including multiple tornados and hurricanes, in the 1980s, the Federal Emergency Management Agency (FEMA) recognized the importance of an all-hazards approach (Boustan et al., 2020; Raker, 2020).
 Ensuring security from various natural, economic, and technological threats implies much more than just preparedness.
 The four phases of emergency management are mitigation, preparedness, recovery, and response.

 Mitigation refers to the process of preventing emergencies and ensuring the risks of them occurring are minimal.
 Thus, any activities aimed at prevention and risk minimization, which happen before and after an actual disaster are considered to be a part of mitigation.
 Purchasing an insurance plan is an example of the aforementioned concept.
-On a larger scale, however, the government can choose to build-up its arms to reduce the chances of a full-blown enemy attack or pass legislation aimed at preventative procedures in case of a natural hazard.
+On a larger scale, however, the government can choose to build up its arms to reduce the chances of a full-blown enemy attack or pass legislation aimed at preventative procedures in case of a natural hazard.
 Another important function of mitigation is to manage the long-term effects of unavoidable emergencies.
 For instance, developing safety codes or land-use management is appropriate to showcase what this task entails.
 Mitigation allows the nation to create and strengthen its critical foundation, which would allow minimizing the loss of lives, a disaster’s impact on the economy, as well as destruction endured by communities.
 It is evident that most of the aforementioned actions are long-term and sustained efforts.

 A comprehensive approach to mitigation implies the cooperation of thousands of individuals from different departments.
 The first step is risk assessment, which refers to Executives using intelligence resources to prioritize certain issues in order to select the most appropriate and time-efficient courses of action.
 It is important to note that the agency responsible for providing crucial data and updated insights to the U.S. Department of Homeland Security (DHS) is the Office of Intelligence and Analysis.
 The Office’s primary priority is “to align its intelligence resources across the Intelligence Enterprise (IE) to identify and enable the effective mitigation of threats” (U.S. Department of Homeland Security, 2021, para.
 5).
 Once the proper data is collected and the risks are assessed, Program Managers can ensure that the resources are allocated appropriately.

 Some of the mitigation strategies include increasing awareness about disasters as well as building partnerships in case of environmental hazards, implementing private practice principles to avoid potential cyber-threats, and enforcing border security to minimize the risk of invasion by an enemy state or entry of terrorists into the country.
-As for prevention, starting a media campaign to counter radicalization of a particular violent terrorist organization or investing in a certain program for increasing the rates of cyber-criminals detection are preventative strategies.
+As for prevention, starting a media campaign to counter radicalization of a particular violent terrorist organization or investing in a certain program for increasing the rates of cyber-criminal detection are preventative strategies.

 Preparedness

 The next phase of emergency management is preparedness, which refers to planning activities before a hazard occurs in an effort to make the response and rescue operations more effective.
 Preparedness activities are necessary because mitigation operations oftentimes do not have the ability to prevent emergencies altogether.
 Thus, the authorities have to ensure there are plans to reduce the damage of such disasters, to save people’s lives, as well as to enhance the frameworks aimed at responding to a hazard.
 Preparedness implies the improvement of the government’s operational capability to determine possible vulnerabilities and protect the nation from the enemy abusing them.
-The main parts of National Homeland Security imperative for preparedness operations are National Response Framework (NRF), National Incident Management System (NIMS), as well as Incident Command System (ICS).
-It is crucial to note that the efforts of NRF, NIMS, and ICS are combined through unified command, which refers to the respect each one has to the established chain of command put in place to coordinate various individual activities towards common goals.

 Response